Sergei Fedorov: Defection and career with the Red Wings

 During the 1993–94 season, being interviewed before his game, Gretzky was talking about a December 17 game between the Red Wings and New York Rangers, saying, "[H]e had never seen a player dominate the game the way Sergei did."
 Later in the season, Gretzky also commented that he thought Fedorov was "the best player in the game at this point."
 Fedorov was introduced to Gretzky by Paul Coffey during the 1994 NHL All-Star Game, which led to him staying over at his Los Angeles home with his family for two weeks that year.

 Playing in his second game after coming back from an injury, Steve Yzerman was asked about Fedorov's play during the season: "I've only seen two other players that can dominate a game like Sergei, and that's Wayne and Mario ...
 In my opinion, he's the best player in the League.
 He is different than Wayne and Mario because he dominates with his speed, and unbelievable one-on-one moves."
 Red Wings head coach Scotty Bowman was also asked in an interview during the season where he thought Fedorov ranked among the players and teams he has coached in his career: "He's right at the top.
 He's got the greatest leg strength I've seen in a player.
 His legs are phenomenal."

 In the lockout-shortened 1994–95 season, Fedorov finished second on the Red Wings in points with 50 (20 goals and 30 assists) in 42 games.
 That season, in a game against Los Angeles on February 12, Fedorov scored all four of Detroit's goals in a 4–4 tie.
-Although the Red Wings lost the Stanley Cup Finals that year to the New Jersey Devils, Fedorov led the playoffs in all scoring with 24 points (seven goals and 17 assists).
+Although the Red Wings lost the Stanley Cup Final that year to the New Jersey Devils, Fedorov led the playoffs in all scoring with 24 points (seven goals and 17 assists).
 He also led the Stanley Cup Finals in goals and led the Red Wings in points.